-My main area of interest is the philosophy of science with an emphasis in feminist philosophy of biology.
+I have done much work in the philosophy of science with an emphasis in feminist philosophy of biology.
 I have also done some work in experimental philosophy.
 My PhD dissertation looks at a new branch of evolutionary psychology called “feminist evolutionary psychology.”
-I am interested in, descriptively, what the feminist projects of this discipline are, and prescriptively, their strengths and weakness.
-I am also interested in how successful feminist evolutionary psychology methods and theory are for studying human evolution.
+I explore, descriptively, what the feminist projects of this discipline are, and prescriptively, their strengths and weakness.
+I also address how successful feminist evolutionary psychology methods and theory are for studying human evolution.

-A central theme in my research focuses on the appropriate, effective use and development of philosophical methodology.
+A central theme in my research has focused on the appropriate, effective use and development of philosophical methodology.
 In the first contribution below, I develop a philosophical methodology for the assessment of what I call morally relevant science.
-In the next three contributions below, I and my co-authors demonstrate the relevance and importance of using either feminist or empirical methods for philosophical analytical research.
-My research is supported by a SSHRC Joseph-Armand Bombardier Canadian Graduate Scholarship.
+In the next three contributions, I and my co-authors demonstrate the relevance and importance of using either feminist or empirical methods for philosophical analytical research.
+The projects listed were supported in part by a SSHRC Joseph-Armand Bombardier Canadian Graduate Scholarship.

 Weaver, S. and Fehr, C. (2017) “Values, practices, and metaphysical assumptions in the biological sciences” in Ann Garry, Alison Stone, and Serene Khader (eds) The Routledge Companion to Feminist Philosophy.

 The biological sciences provide ample opportunity and motivation for feminist interventions.
 These sciences are seen by many as an authority on human nature and are highly relevant to many issues of social justice and public policy.
 Feminist philosophy of biology focuses on the ethical and epistemic adequacy and responsibility of biological claims.
 This work is critical in the sense of identifying epistemically and ethically irresponsible knowledge claims, research practices, and dissemination of biological research regarding sex/gender, including ways that sex/gender interacts with other social categories.
 In this chapter we describe classic themes in feminist philosophy of biology, with particular regard to research practices and metaphysical assumptions.
 We then go on to argue that these classic themes remain salient in contemporary neuroscientific investigations of human emotion and in feminist research on the evolution of human behavior.